 The subject of this internship is to use RecordFlux and SPARK to replace the hand-written message handling code in parts of the CycloneTCP/CycloneSSL open source libraries in C developed by company Oryx Embedded (www.oryx-embedded.com).
 A previous internship successfully replaced part of the Socket and TCP implementation in C with a manually-written implementation in SPARK, including detailed specification of the underlying state machine of the TCP protocol.
 This work led to the discovery of subtle bugs in the C implementation, and gave stronger confidence that the resulting SPARK implementation is correctly implementing critical properties of the protocol.
+The results of this work have been published at IEEE SecDev 2021 conference (https://www.adacore.com/papers/layered-formal-verification-of-a-tcp-stack).
 This new internship focuses on message handling, which is a known source of security vulnerabilities (e.g. the recent https://www.jsof-tech.com/ripple20/ precisely on TCP implementations) as manually validating the content of binary messages is error-prone.
 The objective here is twofold: demonstrate that the message handling part of existing protocol implementations can be replaced by code generated from a DSL which is proven to be correct-by-construction; extend the guarantees provided by formal verification to other parts of the libraries that call in the message handling part.

-Skills required: The work will require interacting closely with engineers from AdaCore on the language/proof side and Oryx Embedded on the library/protocol side, as well as possibly Componolit on RecordFlux technology.
+Skills required: The work will require interacting closely with engineers from AdaCore on the language/proof side on and RecordFlux technology, and Oryx Embedded on the library/protocol side.

 Timeframe and location: